TCU Rowing

 TCU Coaching Structure:

-US Rowing Certification: all coaches are encouraged to do the US Rowing Level 1 Course.
-It is highly recommended that all Advanced Coaches obtain the US Rowing Certificate.
+US Rowing Certification: Coaches are encouraged to do the US Rowing Level 2 Course certification .

 Level 2.
 Certificate.